John-Rivero/Data-Analyst-Portfolio/README.md

 ![3890929_chart_growth_invest_market_stock_icon](https://user-images.githubusercontent.com/81208412/215166455-345259af-2eb7-4eb7-9f34-ff630497fef8.png)
 - This project is an analysis of datasets of countries' yearly GDP and inflation rate, between 2011 - 2021

+- This project uses SQL queries to analyze datasets and identify the top 5 countries with the best 10-year GDP and inflation rate for investment purposes.

-- In this project, we analyze more than 200 countries to identify the top five countries with the highest total GDP over a 10-year period.
-We examine the GDP and inflation rates of each country to determine their investment potential.
-By identifying these countries, we aim to provide valuable insights for investors looking to allocate their resources strategically.
+- Use Tableau to visualize the top 5 countries with the best 10-year GDP and inflation rates for easy comparison and identification of investment opportunities.